atrisovic/weather-panel.github.io/content/reduced-form-specification.md

-# 2. Developing a reduced-form specification:
+# 2. Developing a reduced-form specification

 This section describes some of the considerations that go into developing a reduced-form specification using weather panel data.
 For an extensive review of the results available from the climate econometric literature and the empirical methods used to identify them, a good resource is [Social and Economic Impacts of Climate](http://science.sciencemag.org/content/353/6304/aad9837).